databrickslabs/delta-oms/docs/GETTING STARTED.md

 - Add the names of few databases you want to track via DeltaOMS to the `sourceconfig` table in the DeltaOMD DB.
   This is done by using a simple SQL `INSERT` statement:

   `INSERT INTO <omsDBName>.sourceconfig VALUES('<Database Name>',false, Map('wildCardLevel','0'))`

+   Refer to the [Developer Guide](./DEVELOPER.md) for more details on the tables.

 - Configure the internal DeltaOMS configuration tables by executing `com.databricks.labs.deltaoms.init.ConfigurePaths.main`.
   This will populate the internal configuration table `pathconfig` with the detailed path